opendatasoft/ods-documentation/source/configuring_domain/05_configuring_domain/regional_settings.rst

 CSV delimiter
 -------------

 The preferred delimiter for CSV files, usually depending on geographical location, can either be a comma or a semicolon.
-The CSV delimiter configuration allows to define what delimiter will be used by default for datasets exports in CSV format.
+The CSV delimiter configuration allows to define what delimiter will be used by default for catalog and dataset exports in CSV format (see :doc:`Exporting data </exploring_catalog_and_datasets/04_getting_involved/exporting_data>`).

 .. admonition:: Note
    :class: note

    This configuration does not apply to the API, which has its own way of choosing the delimiter for CSV exports (see API Search v1 and `API Search v2 <https://help.opendatasoft.com/apis/ods-search-v2/#exporting-datasets>`_).

 To define the default delimiter for CSV exports, go to Configuration > Regional settings.
-In the subsection of the back office is displayed the CSV delimiter configuration.
+In this subsection of the back office is displayed the CSV delimiter configuration.

 1. Click on the Delimiter drop-down menu.
 2. Choose either "Comma (,)" or "Semicolon (;)".